voltagead/flaming-ironman/development.md

 Be sure to install the .editorconfig file found in this repo to maintain consistency

+## QA and Testing

+In addition to frequent pull requests and code review every project needs to be QA'd by a developer before delivery.
+The development QA process must includes the following: browser testing, device testing, functional testing, responsive testing (if applicable), and accuracy to original design.
+If not specified then browser testing need to include the latest of the following browsers, Firefox, Chrome, Safari, and IE. Device testing need to include >= iPhone 3 and Android.

 ## Voltage Web Servers

 - [mediaopz](http://mediaopz.com/) - Voltage's self-hosted Interspire email hosting platform, since replaced with Mailchimp.
 Also contains Shopify code and any code needed to review publicly.